-Khawaja Ghulam Farid maintains subtle distinction between the Essence and the Divinity.
-'God may be considered in respect of Himself, in which case He is referred to as the Essence, or in respect of His level, in which case He is referred as the Divinity.
-In both cases he is called 'Allah'.
-82 However, in respect of Himself i.e. the Essence, He is unknowable.
-'God is known through the attributions. and correlations relations. that become established between Him and the Cosmos.
+Khawaja Ghulam Farid maintains a subtle distinction between the Essence and the Divinity.
+"God may be considered in respect of Himself, in which case He is referred to as the Essence, or in respect of His level, in which case He is referred as the Divinity.
+In both cases he is called Allah".
+However, in respect of Himself i.e. the Essence, He is unknowable.
+"God is known through the attributions and correlations that established between Him and the Cosmos.
 But the Essence is unknown since nothing is related to it.
-In proof of this assertion, the Shaykh (Ibn' Arabi) often cites Koranic verse, "God warns you about His Self' (3.28:30), which he frequently explains in terms of the prophetic saying: "Reflect (tafakkur) upon all things, but reflect not upon God's Essence'.
-83 Ibn' Arabi says: 'God is described by Nondelimited Being (al-Wujud al mutlag), for He is neither the effect (ma'lul) nor the cause ('illa) of anything.
-On the contrary, He exists through His very Essence.
-Knowledge of Him consists of knowledge that He exists, and His existence is not other than His Essence, though His Essence remains unknown; rather, the Attributes that are attributed to him are known, i.e., the Attributes of Meanings (sifat alma'ani), which are the Attributes of Perfection (Sifat al-Kamal).
+In proof of this assertion, the Shaykh (Ibn' Arabi) often cites Qur'anic verse, "God warns you about His Self (3.28: 30), which he frequently explains in terms of the prophetic saying: "Reflect (tafakkur) upon all things, but reflect not upon God's Essence".
+3 Ibn' Arabi says: "God is described by Nondelimited Being (al-Wujud al mutlag), for He is neither the effect (ma'lul) nor the cause ('illa) of anything.
+On the contrary, He exists through His very Essence, Knowledge of Him consists of knowledge that He exists, and His existence is not other than His Essence, though His Essence remains unknown; rather, the Attributes that are attributed to him are known, i.e., the Attributes of Meanings (Sifat alma'ani), which are the Attributes of Perfection (Sifat al-Kamal).
 As for Knowledge of the Essence's reality (hagigat al - dhat), that is prohibited.
-It cannot be known through logical proof (dalil) or rational demonstration (burhan 'aqli), nor can definition (hadd) grasp it.
-For He-glory be to Him-is not similar to anything, nor is anything similar to Him.
-So how should he who is similar to things know Him to whom nothing is similar and Who is similar to nothing?
-So your knowledge of Him is only that "Nothing is like Him" (Koran 42:10) and "God warns you of His Self" (Koran 3:27).
-Moreover, the Law (al-shariha) has prohibited meditation upon the Essence of God.'
-84
+It cannot be known through logical proof (dalil) or rational demonstration (burhan 'agli), nor can definition (hadd) grasp it.
+For Heglory be to Him-is not similar to anything, nor is anything similar to Him.
+So how should he who is similar to things